boveus/hyrax-wiki/Fedora-4-Glossary.md

 datastream_id is now path
 --------------------------
-Datastream_id used to be a string like "content" or "rels-ext"
+Datastream_id used to be a string like "content" or "thumbnail"